 - 91 or more days prior

-- 100% of the registration fee paid to AFC (minus permits and other advanced costs) is refundable.
+- 100 percent of the registration fee paid to AFC (minus permits and other advanced costs) is refundable.

-- Funds raised for the charity are donation and are NOT refundable.
+- Funds raised for the charity are donations and are NOT refundable.

 - Grand Canyon trips are subject to a $250 cancellation fee.